 Instructions

-• In a medium mixing bowl, add peanut butter, honey (if using), water, flaxseed (if using), oats, protein powder and salt.
+• In a medium mixing bowl, add peanut butter, honey, water, flaxseed, oats, protein powder and salt.
 Stir well and refrigerate for 20 minutes.

-• Add chocolate chips and mix with hands or spatula.
+• Add chocolate chips and mix with spatula.

 • Before rolling into balls, scoop a bit of mixture and see if it’s rolling nicely.
 Add a bit of water or oats if necessary.
 Using small scoop, pack it tightly with mixture and roll.
 With plant-based version, I just release the scoop without rolling.